Hindering Prosecution of Terrorism: Texas Penal Code §76.04

 Or apply for a free consultation here

-The Texas Penal Code classifies the Hindering Prosecution of Terrorism law under Title 12 “Terrorism,” Chapter 76 “Terroristic Offenses.”
+The Penal Code classifies the Texas Hindering Prosecution of Terrorism law under Title 12 “Terrorism,” Chapter 76 “Terroristic Offenses.”
 Learn more about the Texas offense of Hindering Prosecution of Terrorism below.

 What is the current Texas law about Hindering Prosecution of Terrorism?